A Little Worry is Beneficial;Too Much Will Shorten Your Life

 Uncertainty has been found to play a key role in anxiety.
 A person’s anxiety level is determined in great part to how they can live and accept the uncertainties of life.
 The more fearful you are, the more anxiety you have.

 Instead, let’s focus on what we have control over.
 Step-by-step we can plan and prepare and reduce the chances of negative events.
 Then we have to let it go.
 They call it: “intelligent detachment”.
 Easy for they to say.

 If we concentrate on just the next single thing at a time, problems sometime resolve faster than we thought and in unexpected ways.
 Let our hard work and good intentions do their job and try to release our control and emotional investment in the outcome.
 It will be or it won’t be.
-Or maybe it will be wearing a different hat and you won’t recognize it.
+Or maybe it will be wearing a different hat and we won’t recognize it.

 But whatever happens, worrying about things you cannot control is useless.